MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_VerboseMeasurements** - Encoded string containing the detailed time breakdown of the different parts of open.
 Used to measure performance, only enabled for internal rings.

 - **Data_WpmFallOutReason** - If the document has WPM unsupported contents upon open, list the first content type Word detected.

+- **KfmStatus** - determines whether user is known folder move (KFM) enrolled, eligible or not eligible.
+It also determines if user is signed in or not, and whether user's device is KFM enrolled eligible or not eligible.

 #### Office.Word.FileSave.ActCmdGosubSaveAs